 This is of course a very common perspective in modern, Western society.
-I can’t imagine what it is like for a child, born to a mother who got pregnant through submission or rape, living in a barely vertical hovel in a “third world” nation… growing up in a family that never has enough food, or drinkable water, and watching your brothers and sisters die of what in the West would be easily curable.
+I can’t imagine what it is like for a child, born to a mother who got pregnant through submission or rape, living in a barely vertical hovel in a “third world” nation… growing up in a family that never has enough food, or drinkable water, and watching your brothers and sisters die of what in the West would be easily treatable.
 Yet this, too, is a variation on a theme, when you get down to the bones of it.
 That soul could have been born in Canada, and could have been raised by a “privileged” family.
 But are the stories really so dissimilar?

 I would argue that very few people, especially in the modern, developed world, are truly, deeply fulfilled or happy — at least, not for more than a few notable moments, amidst a regularity of the mundane, repetitive and predictable.
-What’s generally apparent is that life is a series of primarily linear processions, interspersed with disruptions and, if we’re fortunate, tangential decision-making where most will try desperately to get back to the safe and familiar, while the few who are truly courageous dare to pursue storylines contrary and unknown to them previously.
+What’s apparent, in my view, is that life is a series of primarily linear processions, interspersed with disruptions and, if we’re fortunate, tangential decision-making where most will try desperately to get back to the safe and familiar, while the few who are truly courageous dare to pursue storylines contrary and unknown to them previously.
 There are only so many options — based on our perceived capacities and capabilities, and the persistent, imposed or adopted conditions of our environments — so it would follow that someone, somewhere, is exploring something you’ve thought about, persevered with, or given up on.
 How could they not?
 Why or how would you even summon or concoct the notion unless someone else or something in your consciousness — or in the greater collective field — inspired or seeded it?

-In a reality that is heavily biased toward contrast and conflict, the basic motivations of life are entirely based on problems that others have caused, perpetuated or neglected to address — at least, this is entirely what our market system thrives on, and is thus omnipresent and all-pervasive in the developed world.
+In a reality that is heavily biased toward contrast and conflict, the basic motivations of life are entirely based on problems that others have caused, perpetuated or neglected to address — at least, this is entirely what our market system thrives upon, and is omnipresent and all-pervasive in the developed world.
 This, to me, seems dreadfully sad and depressing.
 It really doesn’t take much to be original and unique, save the will and a curiosity to dare greatly to push beyond what anyone has done before — and we can’t really know that until we achieve it.

 I am certainly not original at all in these philosophical rants, and these fairly ordinary questions and curiosities about the meanings of life.
 I’m hardly addressing anything that hasn’t been contemplated upon over the last few millennia in far more capable and varying degrees.
 I didn’t pursue “higher education” through college or university.
-It didn’t make sense to, as public high school was little more than emotional torture, desperately trying to blend in to a few sub-cultures or groups of friends, rote memorization, angry and exasperated and depressed teachers, and simply showing up for most classes.
+It didn’t make sense to, as public high school was little more than psychological and emotional torture, desperately trying to blend in to a few sub-cultures or groups of friends; it was rote memorization, angry and exasperated and depressed teachers, and simply showing up for most classes.
 It wasn’t remotely challenging enough for me to want to pursue — and to go into great financial debt for — anything more within that system.
-My older cousin was and did the exact opposite, and seems to be happy enough to have not only stayed the course, but — and perhaps inevitably — to herself become a teacher.
+My older cousin was and did the exact opposite, and seems to be happy to have not only stayed the course, but — and perhaps inevitably — to herself become a teacher.